DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <ul>
   <li>Automations help you streamline and automate the scoring process.
 They are shown before <strong>AI Settings</strong> in the General Settings tab and are available when <strong>Use AI for Refill and Score</strong> is enabled.</li>
+  <li>When an automation retrieves activities, it uses the account’s <a href="#activity-types-ai">Activity types used for AI</a> selection.
+Excluding an activity type changes the evidence retrieved; it does not disable the automation or change its trigger.</li>
   <li>
     <strong>Sync MeddiccScore to HubSpot properties:</strong> When enabled, Meddicc Score creates a <strong>Meddicc Score properties</strong> group on HubSpot Deals and syncs a small set of fixed deal properties.
 This is useful when you want Meddicc Score data available in HubSpot lists, workflows, reports, deal views, manager dashboards, or stage-gate automations.
     <p>The synced properties are:</p>